carsongoodwin32/rosetta2_avx_dive/README.md

 013e4 add        v25.4S,v25.4S,v24.4S
 ```
 Plus a bunch of surrounding code that I won’t throw here.

+EDIT: This is all wrong below.
+Read Issue #1 for details on why.
+I'm going to leave this here so you can enjoy my ramblings though!

 About all I can sum from this is that the 256b vpadds and vpxors are coming through correctly.
 Something about the surrounding code isn’t preserving something (specifically that second add instruction) into the final output though…